September 28, 2021

 - Visibility is the tooth when smiling

-- The colors and shades the teeth around
+- The colors and shades of the teeth around

-- Signs of clenching or teeth grinding, which may determine the material to be used
+- Signs of clenching or teeth grinding, may determine the material to be used

 Several other factors which are important when choosing a crown are Cost, strength & durability.

-The materials of which dental crown is made can include:
+The materials from which dental crown is made can include:

 Gold: A combination of copper and other metals, such as nickel or chromium, the main advantage of gold crowns is their strength and durability.